Stream Images from ESP32-CAM to MQTTfy Dashboard via MQTT

 - The ESP32-CAM captures an image from its camera sensor.

-data:image/jpeg;base64,to form a complete Data URI. - The entire Data URI string is published as the payload of an MQTT message to a specific topic.
+data:image/jpeg;base64,, to form a complete Data URI. - The entire Data URI string is published as the payload of an MQTT message to a specific topic on a broker like the Synapse MQTT broker.

 Prerequisites

-- Hardware: An ESP32-CAM board and an FTDI programmer to upload code.
+- Hardware: An ESP32-CAM board (the AI-Thinker model is the most common) and an FTDI programmer for uploading code.

 - Software: Arduino IDE with the ESP32 board manager installed.